yenniejun/internetcafe/README.md

 # Deployment
-To ensure we do not push the README and other things like that, only push the api sub-folder to heroku.
+To ensure we deploy from the correct folder, we need to only push the api sub-folder to heroku.
+Run the following command from the home folder (the one above /api)
 ```
 git subtree push --prefix api heroku master
 ```